Caulaincourt, Armand Augustin Louis de, Duc de Vicenza

 In 1801 Napoleon sent him to Saint Petersburg and after his return be became aide-de-camp of Napoleon.
 He was involved in bringing the Duc d'Enhien to Paris in 1804 and when he heard of his execution he wept openly because he felt he had been used and it haunted him for rest of his life.
 In 1807 he was sent to Saint Petersburg as ambassador and in 1808 he was created Duke of Vicenza.
 In Russia he became a friend of Alexander I.

-In 1812 he warned Napoleon against his plans to invade Russia but the emperor didn't listen.
+In 1812 he warned Napoleon against his plans to invade Russia but the emperor did not listen.
 He was with him during the Battle of Borodino on 7 September 1812, where his younger brother Auguste-Jean-Gabriel de Caulaincourt (1777-1812) was killed.
-When Moscow was conquered he warned the emperor against staying in Russia during the winter and he advised Napoleon to return to Paris.
+When Moscow was conquered, he warned the emperor against staying in Russia during the winter and he advised Napoleon to return to Paris.
 He accomapnied him on his way back in December 1812.

 After Duroc's death he became Grand Marshal of the Palace and was responsible for all diplomatic negotiations.
 He represented France at the Treaty of Fontainebleau on 10 April 1814 and was able to negotiate Elba for Napoleon.
 He lived in retirement until Napoleon returned in 1815.
 During the 100 Days he was minister of foreign affairs and tried to convince Europe in vain that Napoleon's intentions were now peaceful.
+But his official letters were ignored and probably not even opened.
 Napoleon gave him the title of Pair de France early in June 1815.
 After the Battle of Waterloo he was on a list to be arrested and executed, but although Alexander I refused to receive him he removed his name from the list.

-He died in 1827 in Pairs and was buried at Père Lachaise.
+He died in 1827 in Pairs and was buried in Père Lachaise.
 His eldest son was a senator during the Second Empire.

 Family